Madhavan11601828/Conversion-of-an-Image-into-Cartton/README.md

 - OS - Imported for the OS interaction.
 The main purpose of this library is to read the path and save the selected images to that path.
 [OS](https://docs.python.org/3/library/os.html)
 - TKINTER - It is an GUI toolkit.
 It is imported for generation of GUI(Graphical User Interface).
 [TKINTER](https://docs.python.org/3/library/tkinter.html) [Wikipedia](https://en.wikipedia.org/wiki/Tkinter)
 - PIL - The full form of PIL is "Python Image Library".
 It is a free open source additional library for python programming language that adds support for opening, Manipulating and Saving various image file formats.
 [Wikipedia](https://en.wikipedia.org/wiki/Python_Imaging_Library) [pillow](https://pypi.org/project/Pillow/)

+#### Step-2: Generation of a file box to select an interesting file
+Building the main window fo the developing application will be done through this step. this window or this step includes buttons, labels, and images.
+Title can be genaerted by utilizing title().

+#### Step-3: Storing of an image using CV2 library
+CV2 library will be utilized for storing of images in the form of numbers in arrays format.
+It will help us to perform operations as per our necessities.

+#### Step-4: Transform the input image into grayscale image

+#### Step-5: Smoothening the transformed grayscale image

+#### Step-6: The edges of the image to be retrieved

+#### Step-7: Image Mask is to be generated

+#### Step-8: Generating the Cartoon Effect on the image

+#### Step-9: All the transitions will be plotted.

+#### Step-10: User can save the cartoon generated using save button

+#### Step-11(i): Develop the main window for the application

+#### Step-11(ii): Develop the Cartoonifier button in the main window of the application

+#### Step-11(iii): Develop the save button in the main window of the application.
+The steps-11(i)(ii)(iii) will be made with the aid of TKINTER library.